 Effective January 2010, the NIH has substantially revised its expectations for what constitutes adequate RCR training. (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-10-019.html).
 We have adapted our long-standing course to meet these new guidelines.
 Most importantly, NIH now requires attendance at 8 of the 9 sessions in order to receive a certificate of completion.
 We recognize most trainees will have an occasional scheduling conflict, and accordingly, we expect individuals to take no longer than 2 years to complete the class coursework.
 NIH has also discouraged one-day seminar formats to fulfill this training requirement, so no such course will be offered.

 Members of the HMS community on an NIH-sponsored training grant must receive compulsory education in the Responsible Conduct of Research (RCR).
 If you have received RCR training in the past 3 years and can demonstrate the same (typically through the possession of a certificate), you may be relieved from fulfilling this requirement.
-If you have not completed the training, then you are strongly encouraged to enroll in the course conducted under the auspices of the Division of Medical Ethics within Harvard Medical School.
+If you have not completed the training, then you are strongly encouraged to enroll in the course conducted under the auspices of the Center for Bioethics within Harvard Medical School.

 The course is designed to run as a graduate-style seminar.
 Each session will be co-facilitated by the course director, research faculty, and administrative deans.
 This course is meant to provide an opportunity to openly and critically reflect with your peers and others about what responsibility and integrity should mean to the professional scientific community.
 To that end, you will be expected to have done the readings prior to class and you will be expected to participate in discussion.